-Zaxcom was founded in 1986 by Glenn Sanders.
-He started Zaxcom after working in post-production and seeing the need for a piece of equipment to create a more efficient workflow, so he created the first TBC System (Time Base Control System) used for video editing.
-The TBC System became an industry staple and won the Emmy for outstanding achievement in Engineering Development in 1989-90.
+1986: Zaxcom is founded by Glenn Sanders.
+After working in post-production and seeing the need for a more efficient workflow, Glenn creates the first Time Base Control System (TBC) System for video editing.
+The TBC System becomes an industry staple and wins the Engineering, Science & Technology Emmy Award in 1990.

-The company then took a different course and began making gear for the professional audio industry.
-In 1992, Zaxcom introduced their first full feature digital audio mixer for post-production, the DMX1000.
-In 1995, the 6-channel digital mixer, Arria, was introduced.
-Arria was expanded in 1998, becoming the Arria HD, an 8-channel expandable digital audio mixer specifically for high definition edit suites and live applications.
+1995: Arria, a 6-channel digital mixer, is introduced.
+Arria expands in 1998, becoming the Arria HD, an 8-channel expandable digital audio mixer for high definition edit suites and live applications.

-That summer, Zaxcom moved from Midland Park, NJ to their current facility in Pompton Plains, NJ.
-The space grew to accommodate their growing staff and production line.
+2003: Zaxcom moves from Midland Park, NJ to their current facility in Pompton Plains, NJ.

-In 2004, the next generation of Deva was released – the Deva IV & Deva V. They boast an intuitive color touch screen, an optional internal DVD-RAM drive and can record up to 10 tracks of audio.
+2004: Zaxcom introduces the Deva IV and Deva V. They boast an intuitive color touch screen, an optional internal DVD-RAM drive, and can record up to 10 tracks of audio.
 Stereo ENG wireless was also released.
-For the first time you could transmit two channels of audio using one transmitter and one receiver, making the perfect bag to camera link.
+For the first time you can transmit two channels of audio using one transmitter and one receiver, making the perfect bag to camera link.

-In 2006, Zaxcom released the Deva Mix-12, a mixing panel for the Deva IV or V and their second generation of wireless, the TRX series, featuring recording wireless microphones.
+2006: Zaxcom releases the Mix-12 Control Surface, a mixing panel for the Deva IV or Deva V and its second generation Digital Recording Wireless.